Tivix/django-collections/doc_src/backends.rst

 The get_collection_items function accepts the request received by the view as well as the collection with the slug received by the view.
 It returns a generic set of objects.

-.. py:method:: search(self, request, collection, backend_cleaned_request_representation)
+.. py:method:: search(self, request, collection, filter_parameters, order_parameters)

-The search function accepts the request, collection, and a backend specific representation of the request and returns a set of generic objects.
+The search function accepts the request, collection, filtering parameters and ordering parameters and returns a set of generic objects.
-It is called by get_collection_items function, which converts the request to the appropriate format by calling the configured function COLLECTIONS_REQUEST_CLEANER from the settings if it exists.
+It is called by get_collection_items function, which converts gets the filtering and ordering parameters from the request and the cleaner functions, if set.

 .. code-block:: python

-	def request_cleaner(request):
+	def filter_cleaner(request):
 	    return {'title__in': request.GET['q']}
+	COLLECTIONS_FILTER_CLEANER = filter_cleaner

+	def order_cleaner(request):
+	    return [request.GET['order']]
-	COLLECTIONS_REQUEST_CLEANER = request_cleaner
+	COLLECTIONS_ORDER_CLEANER = order_cleaner

 base.CollectionSearchBackend
 -----------------------------
-Includes a function get_collection_items that automatically calls COLLECTIONS_REQUEST_CLEANER and calls search() with its output.
+Includes a function get_collection_items that automatically calls COLLECTIONS_FILTER_CLEANER and COLLECTIONS_ORDER_CLEANER and calls search() with its output.
 It requires search be implemented by a child class.

 Ideally backends should extend this class.